Timaru District Council: History

 The council was formed in 1989.
-It replaced Geraldine County Council (1904-1989) and Temuka County Council (1899-1989).
+It replaced Geraldine County Council (1904–1989) and Temuka County Council (1899–1989).

 In 2020, the council had 242 staff, including 23 earning more than $100,000.
-According to the Taxpayers' Union think tank, residential rates averaged $2,160.
+According to the Taxpayers' Union lobby group, residential rates averaged $2,160.

 The council withdrew from Local Government New Zealand in September 2021 because it believed that body had not advocated sufficiently against the proposed Three Waters reform programme.